 This exercise also takes the muscle directness of the bicep curl but changes and increases the range of motion.
-As seen in this study, the incline position while doing a dumbbell curl can really affect the range of motion you perform during this exercise.
-A longer curl, or extension, means the more muscle fibers you are using and the more energy you must exert to perform the exercise.
+As seen in this study, the incline position while doing a dumbbell curl can really change the range of motion you achieve when performing the curl.
+When you extend more to perform the curl, you use more muscle fibers and exert more energy to perform the exercise.
 In this systematic review from Applied Physiology, exercises and movement techniques that increase range of motion are preferred and do not negatively affect your strength.
-Increasing flexibility is a great way to get effective workouts.
+Increasing flexibility is an effective way to improve your workouts.
 It also can help prevent injury.
 Even if you want really good bicep workouts for mass, don’t forget to find exercises that promote good range of motion!

 Main Area Targeted: Bicep Long Head

 Strengths of this Exercise: Since this exercise is performed in the incline position with the full extension of your arm perpendicular to the floor, your bicep curl went from 180 degrees or less to hyperextension of the shoulder joint.
 This hyperextension of the shoulder joint allows for a greater stretch against the bicep muscle and increases the range of motion.